christocarr/neighbourhood-map/README.md

 3. Run the app using `npm start`
 4. The app should run at: `localhost: 3000`

+## Credits

+This app was made with the Foursquare API and icons made by [Those Icons](www.flaticon.com)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).